LLNL/axom/src/docs/sphinx/dev_guide/github.rst

 .. ##
 .. ## SPDX-License-Identifier: (BSD-3-Clause)

-.. _bitbucket-label:
+.. github-label:

 ******************************************************
-Git/Bitbucket: Version Control and Branch Development
+Git/Github: Version Control and Branch Development
 ******************************************************

-This section provides information about getting started with Git and Bitbucket and describes some mechanics of topic branch development on the Axom project.
-For most project work, we interact with our Git repository via our `Bitbucket project <https://lc.llnl.gov/bitbucket/projects/ATK>`_.
+This section provides information about getting started with Git and Github and describes some mechanics of topic branch development on the Axom project.
+For most project work, we interact with our Git repository via our `Github project <https://github.com/LLNL/axom>`_.

 If you are new to the Git or want to brush up on its features, there are several good sources of information available on the web:

   * `Atlassian Git Tutorial <https://www.atlassian.com/git/>`_ has a lot of useful stuff.
   * The `Git Docs <https://git-scm.com/docs/>`_ is a complete reference for Git commands and options.
 It also provides some *cheat sheets* you can download.
   * `Learn Git Branching  <http://learngitbranching.js.org/>`_ is nice for visual, hands-on learners.
   * The e-book `Pro Git, by Scott Chacon <https://git-scm.com/book/en/v2>`_ is an excellent overview guide to using Git effectively.

 =========
 SSH Keys
 =========

-If you have not used Bitbucket before, you should start by doing two things:
+If you have not used Github before, you should start by creating and adding your SSH keys to Github.

-* `Create an SSH key <https://confluence.atlassian.com/bitbucketserver/creating-ssh-keys-776639788.html>`_
-* `Add the SSH key to your Bitbucket profile <https://confluence.atlassian.com/bitbucketserver/ssh-user-keys-for-personal-use-776639793.html>`_.
+Github provides a good tutorial `here <https://help.github.com/en/enterprise/2.18/user/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account>`_.
 Performing these two simple steps will make it easier for you to interact with our Git repository without having to repeatedly enter login credentials.